 I was born on March 24, 1953!
 I remember vividly the carpenter selecting the best wood to make me.
 I am made of teakwood and the carpenter was making it for a merchant.
 He cut the log of wood according to the merchant’s specifications.
 Using his tools, he carved the edges of the top and the legs.
 The top was to be made of glass.

 Whoever saw me, appreciated me.
 The carpenter, then got a fine quality glass to fix over me.
-Finally I was put on a tempo and taken to the merchant’s home.
+Finally, I was put on a tempo and taken to the merchant’s home.
 The merchant’s wife was happy to see me.
-I was placed in the living room and used as a centre table.
+I was placed in the living room and used as a center table.
 The merchant’s wife placed

 Soon the merchant’s children grew up.
 They would come from school and place their heavy school bags over me.
 I always wondered, how they were able to carry such heavy bags.

 In one instance, they broke my glass top!
 A what a good scolding they got from their mother.
 I got another top, but from that day on, the children never kept their bags on me.

 Now I am old, the children have grown up into their youth and married.
 Whenever their children keep their bags on me, they remember their mother’s scolding.
 So they advise their children to use me with care.
 I am still looked after you well.
 I am happy and proud that I came to the merchant’s family.